hansenz42/docker-opencv-poetry-base/README.md

 ### Usage

-To use this setup, simply execute the `start.sh` script, which will automatically download the OpenCV package, decompress it, and build the Docker image.
+To use this setup, simply clone the repo and execute the `start.sh` script, which will automatically download the OpenCV package, decompress it, and build the Docker image.

 ```bash
 bash start.sh